radekstepan/noted/README.md

 -  5 Use arrow keys to navigate between results
 -  5 Existing bookmarks do not get cleared first
 -  5 Handle errors in doc modal
+-  5 Onclick tag make a search for it converting slug